Welcome to Your Next Adventure!

 Day 2 – June 16

 We will wake up quite early and break into two groups.
 The hiking group will tackle the infamous but challenging Angel’s Landing trail which is 5 miles round-trip and not for the faint of heart!
-The other group will photograph sunrise at the iconic bridge over the Virgin River before utilizing the park shuttle system to explore other sections of the park.
+The other group will photograph sunrise along the Virgin River before utilizing the park shuttle system to explore other sections of the park.

 Day 3 – June 17